0iseaux/React-tetris/README.md

 ## Outstanding / for improvement (non-exhaustive list)

 -   UI (e.g. alignment, margin) and responsiveness
+-   Player can still play using arrow keys after pressing _Pause_ --> need to disable
 -   Text on the _Start / Pause / Resume / Try Again_ button would read _Start_ instead of _Try Again_ when Player returns from _Score Board_ page